 Well, this Christmas I ended up without a single Terry’s chocolate orange.
 In fact, there was only one place in my town selling them this year and they sold out which lead to a frantic phone call to my mother to see if she could pretty please search for Terry’s chocolate oranges where she lives because Santa always brings chocolate oranges.
 She was able to find only enough for my kids.
 They were the last ones on the shelf.

 To cure my chocolate orange craving, I’ve made chocolate orange cupcakes!
 (Please don’t mind the Halloween wrappers.
 As I was looking through the cupboard I thought the package of wrappers was black with orange polka dots.
 I was wrong and now I’m the goober with Halloween wrappers on my cupcakes in January.)

 Chocolate orange cupcakes don’t require too many fancy ingredients, but you will need orange extract, which you can usually find in the baking aisle of the grocery.
-The two brands available most commonly in my area are Goodman’s and Watkins, which are both good.
+If you can’t find in at your grocery store, it’s also available on Amazon.
 Just make sure when you’re buying extracts and flavorings to get ones that are pure and not imitation.

 Chocolate Orange Cupcakes

 - 2 cups all purpose unbleached flour, spooned and leveled

 - 3/4 cup vegetable shortening

 - 2 large eggs